Munich to Vienna by train Munich to Vienna by train

 Summary

 This section outlines ticket options, services, and travel logistics for the Munich–Vienna route.
-The journey spans 236 miles (380 km) and includes both high-speed daytime and overnight train options.
+The Vienna distance is 236 miles (380 km), and direct trains from Munich to Vienna are available with several options each day, including both high-speed daytime and overnight train options.

 Quick Overview of Train Services